Are reservations required?

 What do I need to check in?

 For each individual on your reservation, you will need your reservation number and one piece of government-issued photo identification, or two pieces of government-issued identification without a photo.
+Your boarding cards will be given to you upon check in.
 For more information on identification requirements, please see Travelling with Children.

 When should I reserve a cabin?